+Delation T ' 1 '

-Pointing arrows Linking guiding annotations to the objects in the real scene
+Pointing arrows Linking guiding annotations

+to the objects in the real scene

 Guiding annotations Showing the names of

 real objects

 Indicators Showing the state of the system

 to the user

-Detailed information Showing the detailed information
+Detailed annotation Showing the detailed information

 of the real object

-The pointing arrow and the guiding annotation are placed in the appointed points in the real scene.
+in the appointed points in the real scene.
 The closer the user walks to a guiding annotation, the larger it is shown to the user.
 Therefore, the user can intuitively link guiding annotations to real objects.
-Detail annotations show the user detailed information about the real object.
-A detail annotation appears on the lower right side of an image while the user notices the corresponding guiding annotations.
+Detailed annotations show the user detailed information about the real object.
+A detailed annotation appears on the lower right side of an image while the user notices the corresponding guiding annotations.
 The system recognizes that the user notices a guiding annotation when it is on the center of an annotation overlay image.